haydnslade/Ncurses_Tetris/README.md

  completed and running game with menu different difficulties and ask you to keep playing.
 I feel like we both equally contributed and gave good ideas to one another on this project.

+-Haydn's Comments
+As noted by Joseph above we only started working together after we both had implementations started.
+The main section is a slightly different implementation missing some of the better menu accroutements.

 Option2/app- Keys left, right, and down arrows to move it left, right and down.
 ‘q’ is to quite the game while it is running.
 And at the play again screen.
  ‘n’=no and it will exit game and and any other key means you want to play again.

-Main folder/tetris-
+Main folder/tetris- Keys left, right to move left and right.
+    Down causes the block to drop in place
+    Up rotates the block
+    'q' ends the game

-Quick note to end on run the game in Option2 first ha.
+Quick note to end on run the game in Option2 first.